Buying vs. Building Resource Management Software

 Pros of building software

-• You’ll have the flexibility to customize software to your business’s unique requirements.
+• You’ll have the flexibility to customize the software to your business’s unique requirements.

 Cons of building software